Back

 So, what to do?

 That’s why when you don’t have a technical co-founder and don’t want to play Russian roulette in the CTO selection process, you can outsource the development.
 One of our clients did that.
 He wanted to create a platform for shared investments in real estate.
 We developed an MVP, the project started to generate profit and the client afforded to hire a professional CTO.
-Now they work with us on an outsource basis.
+Now, they work with us on an outsourcing basis.

 How useful was this post?